 Project implementation is undertaken exclusively by local workers, including construction, education and management.
 The team is headed up by our Field Director, Canon Baingana Eric Mugyenzi and includes technical and educational groups, plus core admin staff.

 Of course, none of our work would be possible without the generosity of our donors.
-From large bequests to regular monthly donations, the financial support of dedicated individuals in the UK means that the team on the ground in Uganda can continue to improve the lives of people in their communities, day in, day out.
+From regular monthly donations to occasional large bequests, the financial support of dedicated individuals in the UK means that the team on the ground in Uganda can continue to improve the lives of people in their communities, day in, day out.
+We especially value regular contributions because they contribute to our ongoing programme management costs, and provide us with a basis from which to launch applications to government, trusts etc, on whom we depend for larger project costs.